Monday, August 2, 2010

 Famous Senate Bean Soup

 This soup is served every day in the United States Senate restaurant in D.C.
 I remember having it when we visited with the kids.
-It's one of those recipes that has very simple ingredients but
+It's one of those recipes that has very simple ingredients but produces a wonderful texture and smokey flavor.

 2 pounds dried navy beans